bigskysoftware/hypermedia-systems-book/ch11-hyperview-a-mobile-hypermedia.typ

 In this admittedly contrived example, we want to hide two elements on the screen when pressing the "Hide" button.
-The two elements are far apart in the HXML, and cannot be hidden by hiding a common parent element.
+The two elements are far apart in the HXML, and cannot be hidden by hiding a common ancestor element.
 But, we can trigger two behaviors at the same time, each one executing a "hide" action but targeting different elements.